stanley-fork/WFGY/TensionUniverse/BlackHole/Q086_fundamental_function_of_sleep.md

    * how well their bodies clear waste and recover,
    * how stable their mood and attention are.

-2. We define a single number, called `DeltaS_sleep(m)`, that tells us how "out of balance" a given situation is with respect to what looks like healthy sleep:
+2. We define a single number, called `DeltaS_sleep(m)`, that tells us how out of balance a given situation is with respect to what looks like healthy sleep:

    * if this number is small, sleep architecture, memory, and body maintenance all look reasonably good,
    * if this number is large, at least one of these parts seems to be under strain.